enthu.ai

 Anyways, investing in a good call monitoring software provides valuable insights into why customers may be churning.

-By monitoring calls, companies identifies common issues that leads to dissatisfaction.
+By monitoring calls, companies find common problems that cause dissatisfaction.
+This helps them lower customer churn.

 Enthu.AI is one such solution that helps you analyse areas where agent needs additional training or coaching, and uncover the trends that leads to customer churn.